Hospital Emergency Codes:

 What are the steps for managing a surge of patients?

-Managing a surge of patients can be a challenging task for healthcare facilities.
+Managing a surge of patients is a challenging task for healthcare facilities.
 It requires careful planning, preparation, and execution to ensure that patients receive appropriate care and that resources are utilized efficiently.
 Here are the general steps for managing a surge of patients:

 1. Activate the surge plan: Healthcare facilities should have a plan that outlines specific steps to be taken when patient volume exceeds normal levels.
 The surge plan should be activated when the facility anticipates a surge of patients or is experiencing one.